 I have received a copy of the Health Agency guidance entitled, "Confidentiality and Privacy in the Health Agency."
-In addition, I agree to read and to abide by any and all policies and procedures regarding the use and disclosure of information that apply to my access and use of confidential information.
-I understand that any violation of SLOHA or County policies and procedures may result in disciplinary action against me including termination of employment.
+I understand that any violation of SLOHA or County policies and procedures may result in termination of contract and/or disciplinary action against me including termination of employment.
 Further, violation of State and federal laws also provide for civil action under the provisions of Welfare and Institutions Code Section 5330, for the greater of the following amount: